What is MOSA

 MOSA enabling standards can best be described as widely accepted, supported and consensus based standards set by recognized standards organizations or the marketplace.
 These standards support interoperability, portability, and scalability and are equally available to the public under fair and reasonable license terms.
 The Office of the Secretary of Defense (OSD) has determined continued implementation and further development of MOSA enabling standards are essential to the ability to rapidly share information across domains, with quick and affordable updates or improvements to both hardware and software components.

-The Defense Standardization Program (DSP) is providing a framework and guidance for program management and Standardization Management Activities (SMAs) to develop, adopt, maintain and distribute standardization documents associated with the “Modular Open Systems Standards and Specifications (MOSS)” standardization area in ASSIST.
+The Defense Standardization Program (DSP) is providing a framework and guidance for program management and Standardization Management Activities (SMAs) to develop, adopt, maintain and distribute standardization products associated with the "Modular Open Systems Standards and Specifications (MOSS)" standardization area in ASSIST.
 Current efforts in this area include identifying, publishing and distributing MOSA enabling standards (e.g., defense specifications and standards, non-government standards, service specific standards, etc.) in ASSIST.
+In partnership with OSD and the Military Services, the DSPO established a centralized MSI repository landing page to provide links to the home pages for the MSI repository indexes for the Services and other DoD components.